ArcticNet’s Fifth Integrated Regional Impact Studies (IRIS)

-Prepare for change: Dr. Barnard on the urgent need to invest in Arctic Science
+Prepare for Change: Dr. Barnard on the urgent need to invest in Arctic Science

-Erica.Baird2024-11-08T12:43:49-04:00On 9 May 2024, Dr. Christine Barnard, Executive Director of ArcticNet, participated in the meeting of the Standing Committee on Science and Research at the House of Commons.
+Erica.Baird2025-06-05T11:21:52-04:00On 9 May 2024, Dr. Christine Barnard, Executive Director of ArcticNet, participated in the meeting of the Standing Committee on Science and Research at the House of Commons.
 Since its inception in 2004, ArcticNet has been recognized as a global leader in developing multidisciplinary research to address ongoing Arctic challenges.
 Dr. Barnard shared her views on the need to invest in Arctic science with the Standing Committee on Science and Research at the House of Commons.
 Investment in northern research contributes to sovereignty and national security, increases resilience to climate change, and promotes reconciliation and self-determined research while upholding Canada as a leader...

 ArcticNet: Advancing knowledge on the Arctic – Innovation News Network